openstack-infra/puppet-exim/README.md

-# OpenStack Exim Module
+# This repo has moved to OpenDev

-This module installs and configures exim
+It can now be found at [https://opendev.org/opendev/puppet-exim](https://opendev.org/opendev/puppet-exim)